 I’d like to finish this post with the following thoughts.

-The lost and found is located in the girls dressing room in the blue bench.
+The lost and found is located in the girls dressing room.

-Read the newsletter it is sent out bi monthly and will help you keep track of what is going on.
+Read the newsletter or the e mails that are sent out frequently and it will help you keep track of what is going on.